m-abs/tns-a11y-font-scaling/docs/fontscale.md

 }
 ```

-## What if it only applies to one of the platforms.
+## What if it only applies to one of the platforms?

 If it's a global style, you could add it to the `app/app.<platform>.scss` or you can use the `.ios`-class or `.android`-class like this: